Move to Portugal from USA: A Complete Guide for Relocating

 How hard is it for Americans to move to Portugal?

-While moving to a new country can seem daunting, the process of moving to Portugal from the US is relatively straightforward, however, it does require some planning and organization.
+While moving to a new country can seem confusing, the process of moving to Portugal from the US is relatively straightforward, however, it does require some planning and organization.

 Here are some of the main steps involved: